Series of nine slide-down panels under the masthead.

 Photo toggle: click the icons in any sequence

-The short answer is no. Reasons: (1) Moderating comments is labor-intensive; and (2) Comment regions use a scripting language called PHP which makes a webpage vulnerable to malware.
+The short answer is no. Reasons: (1) Moderating comments is labor-intensive; and (2) Comment regions use a scripting language called PHP which makes a webpage vulnerable to malware; (3) We don't require visitors seeking health or law resources to publicize their situation.
 The internet has thousands of Blogs and Forums which thrive on reader-input; the largest are run by teams and offer comprehensive services; thus readers have literally thousands of choices where they can place a comment outside of Tuum Est. Our favorites are listed in the Sidebar (right).

 Blogs and Forums are necessary and worthy vehicles.
 From time to time, the Tuum Est webmaster posts comments on external sites.
 When you contribute to a community debate, you can set down your experience with such accuracy there are no loopholes, then extrapolate to arguments why our social culture needs to mature or shift.
 Before the internet, community debate took place in the Letters to the Editor sections of our local newspapers – and those sections got a good workout.
 Not surprisingly, the web today is well-populated with Blogs and Forums.